 Truly, NIH is sad on every side.
-We can’t stop the critical spouting of the uninformed, but we really do need to learn from the insights — so embrace them to your advantage.
+We can't stop the critical spouting of the uninformed, but we really do need to learn from the insights - so embrace them to your advantage.
 Even the ignorant can point out ideas of value to you, the inventor.
 The closed-minded condition of NIH shuts down absorption of free and valuable input.
-If the invention can’t stand up to criticism, how will it succeed in the marketplace?
-Also, if you can’t take suggestions, how can you succeed in getting the item to the marketplace?
+If the invention can't stand up to criticism, how will it succeed in the marketplace?
+AND, if YOU can't take suggestions, how can YOU succeed in a marketplace full of critics?

 The Best Medicine

-You carry the remedy with you.
+You carry the remedy with you everywhere!
 The best medicine for NIH is a healthy dose of teeth on the tongue.
 Yes, I mean bite your tongue and listen.
 Every critic has a point of view, and when it comes to your new idea, pay attention.
-Yes, Listen, even if you don’t like what they say.
+Yes, Listen, even if you don't like what they say.

 You never know what value an off-comment may have.
 Also, Don't make radical changes based on one opinion.
 Consider all opinions with a grain of sense.
 It will make your product better, and if it succeeds, it will make you richer.

 Those who rise above the Not Invented Here Syndrome, NIH, are miles (and dollars) ahead in the end.
 Why would you want to do anything less?

 As a side note, inventors stricken with NIH Syndrome are hard to work with.
 If you are sorely vexed with the dreaded disease, please don't ask us for help. 🙂 We've seen some great inventions go down in flames because of NIH.
 You can be stronger than that.
 Rise above it.